mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 	$ docker run mariadb

-Notice that I use [mariadb](https://hub.docker.com/_/mariadb/) instead of Oracle’s [mysql](https://hub.docker.com/_/mysql/) image because I found that is much more fast and is completely open source.
+Notice that I use [mariadb](https://hub.docker.com/_/mariadb/) instead of Oracle’s [mysql](https://hub.docker.com/_/mysql/) image because I found that is quite faster and is completely open source.
 But as I said before Docker containers filesystem is volatile and, of course, database data are stored on the filesystem (precisely under `/var/lib/mysql`) so what happens with Docker is that, with this setup, if I stop the MySQL container I lose all of my database changes.
 I don't want this so, as before, Docker’s volumes feature is the solution:

 	$ docker run -v /var/lib/mysql mariadb

 With this command Docker mounts a folder of the host system of its choice into the `/var/lib/mysql` path of the container so I can restart it without losing my database data.

 But what if I need to update MySQL container?
-Notice that when you update a Docker container (for example because you want an upgraded version of the `mariadb` image) it’s recreated and volume data will be lost so if I update the mysql container I lose database data.
+Notice that when you update a Docker container (for example because you want an upgraded version of the `mariadb` image) it’s recreated and volume data will be lost so if I update the mysql container I'd lose database data.
 Fortunately I can do a [data-only container](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e):

 	$ CID=$(docker run -d -v /var/lib/mysql tianon/true)